xuchenxuexx/EE202P1/index.md

 Right comes first, which means the car is approaching from the right-hand side, consistent with our sample.

+As we can see, there are some oscillations after the first presence of the car noise, which is mainly due to the environment noise in the training sample.

 _Total result and accuracy_

 By applying the whole procedure above, then we test 10 more examples, the result of which can be shown in the next table.
 A positive value means that left comes first.
 The estimated direction is determined in a way that if the sign of (Detection delay - Synchronization delay) is positive, then the estimated direction is left, and vice versa.